I firmly believe in ditching the diet – that living life in a healthy way is the best decision you will ever make.

 Ditching the diet – and feeling good about yourself

-For example – how does this food make me feel?
+- How does this food make me feel?

-- Does it give you energy or make you lethargic?
+- Does it give me energy or make you lethargic?

-- Do you feel light after eating it, or was it too heavy?
+- Do I feel light after eating it, or was it too heavy?

-- Does it make you bloated or gassy?
-How does your digestive system respond to it?
+- Does it make me bloated or gassy?
+How does my digestive system respond to it?

-- Can you think better after eating this or do you get brain fog?
+- Can I think better after eating this or do you get brain fog?

 But ditching the diet is more than just an internal mindfulness about how your body digests and responds to the food.
 There is also the aspect of being present with: